 The lands that comprise the Natural Heritage Network provide habitat for a wide variety of plant and animal species.
 Certain of these species are considered Species at Risk as determined by the Federal Species at Risk Act or Provincial Endangered Species Act.
-Areas where these species are found, or areas with certain characteristics known to provide habitat for such species, will be protected to maintain the health of the species.
+Areas where these species are found, or areas with certain characteristics known to provide habitat for such species, will be protected to ensure the health of the species.

 - 3.3.4.1.
-To protect and enhance the habitat of species at risk including endangered, threatened and special concern species by: - a. prohibiting development or site alteration within the habitat of endangered and threatened species, as identified on the Species at Risk in Ontario List; - b. ensuring appropriate buffers from this habitat are provided as identified in provincial guidelines;

-- c. encouraging stewardship measures to protect the habitat of species at risk; and, - d. working with landowners, developers, York Region, the Toronto and Region Conservation Authority and other government agencies to develop management plans or recovery strategies for species at risk in Vaughan.
+To protect and enhance significant wildlife habitat and the habitat of species at risk including endangered, threatened and special concern species by: - a. prohibiting development or site alteration within the habitat of endangered or threatened species, as identified on the Species at Risk in Ontario List; - b. ensuring appropriate setbacks from this habitat are provided as identified in provincial guidelines; - c. encouraging stewardship measures to protect the habitat of species at risk; - d. working with landowners, developers, York Region, the Toronto and Region Conservation Authority and other government agencies to develop management plans or recovery strategies for species at risk in Vaughan; and, - e. working with the Toronto and Region Conservation Authority and other government agencies to identify significant wildlife habitats where there are large concentrations of biodiversity.